-We primarily collect personal information directly from you when, for example you:
+We primarily collect personal information directly from you when you:

-- create an account on one of our on-line platforms such as Energy Intelligence Portal;
+- Create an account on one of our on-line platforms;

 If we contact each other by telephone, we will record and store all inbound and outbound calls to and from Energy Intelligence Centre Limited for training, audit and compliance purposes.